 Remember that you’re the perfect parent for your gifted kiddo.
 You really do know what your child is capable of and needs.
 You may be in for a wild ride now that you find yourself raising a gifted toddler, but it’ll never be dull.

-And when you’re little one shows what he or she is capable of — whether it’s to a stunned pediatrician, a family member, a friend, or a stranger on the playgroupd — it’s okay to puff out your chest and say that yes, you do know how amazing he or she is.
+And when you’re little one shows what he or she is capable of — whether it’s to a stunned pediatrician, a family member, a friend, or a stranger on the playgroup — it’s okay to puff out your chest and say that yes, you do know how amazing he or she is.
 Talking in full sentences at 18 months is fantastic.
 Reading at three is amazing.
-Knowing the detailed history surrounding all steam, deisel, and mag-lev trains by four is awesome.
+Knowing the detailed history surrounding all steam, diesel, and mag-lev trains by four is awesome.

 Be proud and let your kiddos hear you say that they’re amazing and you’re absolutely amazed to be their parent.
 The more you get used to it now when they’re toddlers, the easier it’ll be as they get older and need to hear you bragging about them.
 You’ve got this.